Louisa Chirico

 Louisa Chirico (born May 16, 1996) is an American tennis player.
-She is of Korean descent through her mother.

-Chirico, who comes from Harrison, New York, has won five singles and two doubles titles on the ITF Women's Circuit.
 On 24 October 2016, she reached her best singles ranking of world No. 58.
 On 6 March 2017, she peaked at No. 184 in the WTA doubles rankings.

-Tennis career
+Chirico has won seven singles titles and two doubles titles on the ITF Women's Circuit.
+Her best performance in singles at a Grand Slam tournament was reaching the second round at the 2016 French Open.

+Personal life

+She is of Korean descent through her mother.

+She comes from Harrison, New York.

+Career

 Early years

-Partnering Jan Abaza, Chirico won her first $50k tournament at the 2013 Melbourne Pro Classic, defeating Asia Muhammad and Allie Will in the final.
+Partnering Jan Abaza, Chirico won her first 50k tournament at the 2013 Melbourne Pro Classic, defeating Asia Muhammad and Allie Will in the final.

-2015: Grand Slam debut
+2015: Major debut

 She made her major main-draw debut at the 2015 French Open after being awarded a wildcard into the event by the USTA.
 She lost in the first round to the ninth seed Ekaterina Makarova, in straight sets.